 Certain physical and mental conditions that impair an individual’s ability to work may qualify for Social Security Disability benefits if criteria are met.
 To receive Social Security Disability Income (SSDI) or Supplemental Security Income (SSI), medical documentation that includes a diagnosis of the claimed condition must be provided to verify your disability.

 While documenting treatment for physical injuries or chronic medical conditions often involves a diagnosis and history of treatment, mental conditions can present certain kinds of challenges.
 People often suffer from depression or anxiety for years without seeking treatment.
 There may be little in the way of medical history that verifies a psychological disability.

-The list of physical and mental impairments that qualify for SSDI and SSI is fairly substantial.
+The list of physical and mental impairments that qualify for SSDI and SSI is substantial.
 If you can no longer work or are having difficulty maintaining gainful employment due to physical or mental conditions, contact the Social Security disability attorneys at the Khattar Law, LLC today to schedule a free consultation.
 Our lawyers have in-depth knowledge of the SSDI application process and can help to make the legal process hassle-free.

 The following kinds of physical and mental impairments may qualify someone for Social Security disability benefits:

 Although most first time applications for SSDI or SSI are rejected, many are approved on appeal.
 There are four levels of appeal: Reconsideration; Hearing by an administrative law judge; Review by the Appeals Council; and Federal Court review.
 During the administrative hearing, you will be able to introduce additional medical evidence or testimony to support your claim.
 As such, it’s crucial that you document your condition with relevant medical records, letters from your doctors, and your work history.